Advantages and disadvantages of outsourcing

 Outsourcing is a common practice of contracting out business functions and processes to third-party providers.
 The benefits of outsourcing can be substantial - from cost savings and efficiency gains to greater competitive advantage.

 On the other hand, loss of control over the outsourced function is often a potential business risk.
-You should consider carefully the advantages and disadvantages of outsourcing before deciding to contract out any activities or business operations.
+You should consider carefully the pros and cons of outsourcing before deciding to contract out any activities or business operations.

 Advantages of outsourcing

-- improved focus on core business activities - outsourcing can free up your business to focus on its strengths, allowing your staff to concentrate on their main tasks and on the future strategy
+Outsourcing can free up your business to focus on its strengths, allowing your staff to concentrate on their main tasks and on future strategy.

-- increased efficiency - choosing an outsourcing company that specialises in the process or service you want them to carry out for you can help you achieve a more productive, efficient service, often of greater quality
+Choosing an outsourcing company that specialises in the process or service you want them to carry out for you can help you achieve a more productive, efficient service, often of greater quality.

-- controlled costs - cost-savings achieved by outsourcing can help you release capital for investment in other areas of your business
+Cost savings achieved by outsourcing can help you release capital for investment in other areas of your business.

-- increased reach - outsourcing can give you access to capabilities and facilities otherwise not accessible or affordable
+Outsourcing can give you access to capabilities and facilities otherwise not accessible or affordable.

-- greater competitive advantage - outsourcing can help you leverage knowledge and skills along with your complete supply chain
+Outsourcing can help you leverage knowledge and skills along with your complete supply chain.

 Disadvantages of outsourcing